MurtazaKhan24/MurtazaKhan24/README.md

 - 👋 Hi, I’m @MurtazaKhan24
-- 👀 I’m interested in Machine Learning, Artifical Intelligence, Cloud computing
+- 👀 I’m interested in Machine Learning, Artificial Intelligence, Cloud computing
 - 🌱 I’m currently learning Computer science at the University of Texas at Dallas
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on machine learning.
-- 📫 You can reach me through email
+- 📫 You can reach me through email: khanmurtaza001@gmail.com

 <!---
 MurtazaKhan24/MurtazaKhan24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.